Year over year, the overall value of Floridian exports recorded an 8.9% advance compared to $72.4 billion during 2024.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Florida’s top 10 exports accounted for over a quarter (28%) of the overall value of the state’s global shipments.
+Florida’s top 10 export product categories exceeded one-third (35.5%) of the overall value of the Sunshine State’s global shipments.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.